rochimensi/allseas-vanillajs-html/README.md

 - The site is currently in Portuguese (Brazilian)
 - All images should be optimized before production deployment
-- Formspree endpoint may need to be updated for production
+- Web3Forms access key should be rotated for production deployments
 - Consider adding analytics (Google Analytics, etc.)
 - Add meta tags for social media sharing (Open Graph, Twitter Cards)